tomasz-galuszka/geo-events/README.md

-# web-chat
+# geo-events
-Simple web-chat build on the top of the NodeJs and Socket.IO using web sockets.
+Realtime events dispaly randomly on 2d map.
+Project build on the top of the NodeJs and Socket.IO using web sockets.

 ```bash
 npm install --save express@4.10.2